boypanjaitan16/exercise/README.md

 ## Build services

-before building it, make sure you have configured `.env` variables avaiable such as
+before building it, make sure you have configured `.env` variables available such as
 ```
 NODE_PORT=8000
 REACT_PORT=5000